 Caroline’s expertise includes working with brain injured clients, their families and support network.
-Caroline works alongside Anthony Fairweather who acts as a Professional Financial Deputy for over 60 clients.
-Caroline has a great deal of experience in a number of areas, including making applications to the Court of Protection for not only deputyship appointments but also PI trusts and Statutory Wills, general day to day management of finances, considering investment opportunities, projecting cash flow, buying and selling property, and liaising closely the client’s themselves and their support teams to ensure that decisions are made in their best interests.
+Caroline works alongside Anthony Fairweather who acts as a Professional Financial Deputy for over 120 clients.
+Caroline has a great deal of experience in a number of areas, including making applications to the Court of Protection for not only deputyship appointments but also PI trusts and statutory wills, general day to day management of finances, considering investment opportunities, projecting cash flow, buying and selling property, and liaising closely the client’s themselves and their support teams to ensure that decisions are made in their best interests.

-Caroline is a member of the Association of Contentious Trusts & Probate Specialists and the Chartered Insurance Institute.
-Caroline is currently completing the ACTAPS course as well as the Diploma in Regulated Financial Planning.
+Caroline is a member of the Association of Contentious Trusts & Probate Specialists following successful completion of a 2 year course in 2015 and has completed R01 of the Diploma in Regulated Financial Planning.
+Caroline is currently undertaking training in relation to Special Educational Needs.

-- Advising and making applications to the Court of Protection to put in place Personal Injury Trusts and Statutory Wills.
+Advising and making applications to the Court of Protection to put in place Statutory Wills.